dhiraj-patel/Monopoly/README.md

 		- Jackey: Added dice capabilities.
 Fonts are working appropriately.
 Game will start with appropiate number of players.
 Cleaned up houses and started gameState.

+5.20.16

+	IN HOME:

+		- Jackey: worked on gameplay

 PROJECT PLAN:

 DEMO VERSION: